 That was my first and last cruise due to the severe seasickness which plagued me.
 Even to this day, when I recall that long week, I still become nauseated!
 I truly thank God that they now have prescription medicine for severe nausea (Zofran) and also Sea Bands (acupressure bracelets).
 The Sea Bands work fairly well to prevent motion sickness when I am on a plane or train.
 But when rough weather is predicted, I take Zofran 30 minutes before my flight as it is much easier to prevent it rather than treat it after it occurs.

-When I was in Israel several years ago, I gazed over the calm Mediterranean Sea and recalled the Apostle Paul’s shipwreck from the violent sea (Acts 27:14-44) and Jonah’s tempestuous voyage when he was thrown overboard (Jonah 1:15).
+When I was in Israel in March, I gazed over the calm Mediterranean Sea and recalled the Apostle Paul’s shipwreck from the violent sea (Acts 27:14-44) and Jonah’s tempestuous voyage when he was thrown overboard (Jonah 1:15).
 God sometimes takes us through great storms in our life to teach us to rest and trust Him in the midst of the storm.
 In John 16:33 Jesus said, These things I have spoken unto you, that in Me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.”
 I pray you will have a blessed New Year of looking unto Jesus and learning more of Him through the storms and the calm places in your life!